Flatline (Doctor Who): Plot

 The Twelfth Doctor discovers something draining energy from the TARDIS and materialises in Bristol.
 Clara befriends Rigsy, a graffiti artist assigned to community service on a council estate.
 He tells Clara that several people have gone missing.
 When Clara returns to the Doctor, the exterior dimensions of the TARDIS have shrunk too small for the Doctor to leave.
 The Doctor passes Clara his sonic screwdriver, psychic paper, and an earpiece to let him communicate with her, and she carries the TARDIS in her bag, acting as the Doctor.

 Clara convinces PC Forrest to let her and Rigsy into the flat of the first disappearance.
 They hear Forrest scream from the next room.
 They see no sign of her, but find a strange mural on the wall.
 The Doctor recognises it as a human nervous system, and suspects it is Forrest's.
 He warns Clara and Rigsy that there are two-dimensional creatures, the Boneless, which are flattening the missing persons into two dimensions.
 Clara and Rigsy escape before they are attacked.

 They race back to the other community service crewmen to warn them the murals in a pedestrian subway are additional Boneless.
 Some crewmen are killed while Clara leads the rest through a train yard into tunnels.
 They are followed by the Boneless, which take the form of the people they killed to use the third dimension.
 The Boneless surround the others by flattening the doors into two dimensions.
-The Doctor jury-rigs a device to undo this flattening to give the group time to escape.
+The Doctor jerry-rigs a device to undo this flattening to give the group time to escape.
 In their haste, Clara drops the TARDIS in the path of an oncoming train.
 The Doctor turns on Siege Mode, preventing any physical damage but leaving him without enough power to deactivate Siege Mode.

 Clara has Rigsy paint a realistic door on a large poster.
 The poster is hung over an access tunnel to lure the Boneless to it.
 The Boneless, thinking it is a flattened door, funnel their energy into it to restore it, but instead they power the TARDIS that Clara placed behind the poster.
 The TARDIS reverts to its normal size and form, and the Doctor erects a barrier to hold the Boneless in place.
 Realising the Boneless have no peaceful intentions, he returns them to their dimension.
 The Doctor asks Clara how she enjoyed being the Doctor for the day.
 Elsewhere, Missy watches Clara, muttering to herself that she has "chosen well".

 Continuity

-The TARDIS exterior was also shrunk to the size of a dollhouse in the serial Logopolis (1981), with the Fourth Doctor trapped inside.
+The TARDIS exterior shrank to an inch in size in the serial Planet of Giants (1964), with the First Doctor and his companions also being shrunk to that size, and it was reduced to the size of a dollhouse in the serial Logopolis (1981), with the Fourth Doctor trapped inside.